ClinVar Miner

 Sema4, Sema4 RCV000129384 SCV002527373 likely benign Hereditary cancer-predisposing syndrome 2021-04-27 criteria provided, single submitter curation

-Ambry Genetics RCV002415623 SCV002725910 likely benign Hereditary cancer-predisposing syndrome; Cardiovascular phenotype 2018-05-31 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.
+Ambry Genetics RCV002415623 SCV002725910 likely benign Hereditary cancer-predisposing syndrome; Cardiovascular phenotype 2018-05-31 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: seen in unaffected individuals, population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.

 Revvity Omics, Revvity RCV000680810 SCV003815865 uncertain significance not provided 2022-05-04 criteria provided, single submitter clinical testing